PressCrew/buddypress-links/readme.txt

 This version contains the first support for rich media embedding. *Please make sure that you update the "links" directory in your theme (see Installation).*

 == Changelog ==

+= 0.6.6 =

+* Fixed friends only privacy setting was displayed even when friends component disabled
+* Fixed admin bar items showing up when user not logged in
+* Fixed issue with slugs containing extended characters
+* Fixed dashboard styles that were in conflict with other plugins

 = 0.6.5 =